shivanshsahajpal22-dev/SocialEngineering/OSINT_Guide/Osint_Guide_2.md

 ```
 `Image is almost always the richest entry point precisely because it fans out into the most next-buckets at once — location, face, and background context are three independent pivots from one file`

+`Break down videos into frame + sounds`

+`sounds itself is a OSINT vector although not as developed`

 **USERNAME**
 ```
 1. Perform a cross-media search using the tools provided